Estimating Long-term Heterogeneous Dose-response Curve: Generalization Bound Leveraging Optimal Transport Weights: Introduction

-Previous works, however, lack practical applicability, since they have largely focused on estimating average treatment effects under ideal assumptions, e.g., no unobserved confounders in observational data or binary treatment, as shown in Table \ref{tab: setting com}.
-In many long-run applications, such assumptions may be violated.
-Decision-makers usually leverage long-term individual-level effects estimated with unobserved confounders and continuous treatment to develop policies for individuals.
-For the example shown in Fig. \ref{fig: graphs}, in a ride-hailing platform, in order to increase drivers' long-term retention (\textit{long-term outcome}), the platform has to evaluate the effect of various incomes (\textit{continuous treatment}) of different drivers (\textit{heterogeneity}).
-For effect estimation, the platform can conduct short-term experiments to obtain drivers' short-term behaviors (\textit{short-term outcomes}) and collect historical long-term observational data.
-In the observational data, even though short/long-term outcomes can all be observed, confounders are partially observed due to information privacy, e.g., drivers' family backgrounds (\textit{unobserved confounders}).
-In such an application, with unobserved confounders, it is still understudied how to accurately estimate the long-term effect of various incomes on the long-term retention of specific drivers, i.e., heterogeneous dose-response curve (HDRC), via data combination.
+Therefore, previous works lack practical applicability, since they have largely focused on estimating long-term average effects under ideal assumptions, e.g., no unobserved confounders in observational data or binary treatment setting.
+In practice, to develop personalized policies, decision-makers usually require long-term individual effects estimated with unobserved confounders and continuous treatment, where the average treatment effects are insufficiently informative and the above assumptions are easily violated.
+Consider a vocational training example where a company wants to evaluate the effect of training hours (\textit{continuous treatment}) on one-year employment income (\textit{long-term outcome}) of different participants (\textit{heterogeneity}).
+To support this, two types of data can be collected: short-term experimental data that only collect multiple post-training skill assessment scores (\textit{short-term outcomes}), and long-term historical observational data that contain both short- and long-term outcomes but suffer from unobserved confounders, such as participants’ learning aptitude.
+In such a scenario, how to estimate the individual treatment effect of training hours on the long-term income of a specific participant, i.e., long-term Heterogeneous Dose-Response Curve (HDRC), still remains challenging.

-Motivated by the example above, in this paper, we focus on estimating long-term HDRC with unobserved confounders via data combination as shown in Table \ref{tab: setting com}.
-Long-term heterogeneous effect estimation poses significant challenges, primarily due to the unobserved confounders in the observational dataset and the lack of counterfactual outcomes in estimating the heterogeneous curves of continuous treatment.
-Specifically, the first and biggest challenge is that the long-term outcome only exists in the observational dataset with unobserved confounders and is missing in the experimental dataset, causing the identification problem.
-The second challenge is that since treatment is continuous, the short and long-term counterfactual outcomes are potentially infinite, causing a large counterfactual prediction error in estimating the heterogeneous curves with only the actual outcome.
-Our solution and contribution can be summarized as follows:
+Motivated by the example, this paper focuses on estimating long-term HDRC with unobserved confounders and continuous treatment via data combination, which presents two key challenges.
+First, the long-term outcome only exists in the observational data, suffering from unobserved confounders, and is missing in the experimental data, causing the identification problem.
+Second, the spaces of short- and long-term counterfactual outcomes are infinite since the treatment is continuous, causing a large counterfactual prediction error in estimating the long-term HDRC with only the actual outcome.